Russian Yeast Blini Recipe

 Russian Yeast Blini - are thick, slightly chewy thick crepes with a nice lacy appearance from the yeast in the batter.
 This recipe is a true Russian Blini recipe that is a nice treat for breakfast, snack or even dinner if you wish.

-- Sift 500g flour into a large bowl.
-Add instant yeast, salt and sugar.
+Sift 500 g flour into a large bowl.
+Add 1 tbsp instant yeast, 1 tsp salt, and 2 tsp sugar.
 Mix everything together.

 Add 2 cups warm/room temperature milk and mix with a spoon until the batter is smooth.
 Add 1/2 cup more milk and mix again until smooth.

-- Now melt the butter and slowly add into the risen dough.
+Now melt 2 tbsp butter and slowly add into the risen dough.
 Mix.

 - Heat nonstick pan over medium heat.
 Pour one ladle of batter into the middle and quickly swirl the pan so that the batter covers the bottom of the pan.